With classrooms becoming more diverse, public schools are experimenting with new language programs to enhance ESL student learning.

 One of the biggest arguments against full English inclusion classrooms is revealed through the studies that assert ESL students adopt fluency more rapidly when engaging in specialized language support programs.

-For example, when a teacher in a regular paced history class assigns a research essay on a specific topic, that teacher must strive to accommodate his or her instruction and support to all students with needs—including language, learning, and cognition needs of both ESL and fluent students.
+For example, when a teacher in a regular-paced history class assigns a research essay on a specific topic, that teacher must strive to accommodate his or her instruction and support to all students with needs—including language, learning, and cognition needs of both ESL and fluent students.
 Subsequently, as students work through their research papers, a single teacher’s ability to support each child becomes more challenging.
-The more children and special needs there are in each class, the less specialized support a single teacher is able to offer each of the individual students.
+The more children and special needs there are in each class, the less specialized support a single teacher can offer each individual student.

-In fact, as Education Week reveals, many new ESL programs are currently being evaluated by protestors who assert that the separate setting methods are a violation of the federal civil right’s laws.
+In fact, as Education Week reveals, many new ESL programs are currently being evaluated by protestors who assert that the separate setting methods are a violation of the federal civil rights laws.
 As public schools are required to provide equal educational opportunities for all students, some believe that these programs only stimulate increased cultural bias as they do not provide opportunities for students of various and diverse backgrounds to interact.
-Some protest, “Special-education and E.S.L. programs have undoubtedly made substantial progress...
-But it is time now to move beyond unequal separate systems to integrated ones where all students have access to all the services necessary for their success.”
+Some protest, “Special education and E.S.L. programs have undoubtedly made substantial progress...
+But it is time to move beyond unequal separate systems to integrated ones where all students have access to all the necessary services for their success.”